onesine/react-headless-accordion/README.md

-# 📦 React tailwindcss select
+# 📦 React headless accordion
 React-headless-accordion is a set of simple components ready to be inserted into your project.
 These unstyled components allow you to make a nested chord that matches the style you want.

 ##  Features